-On February 29, we introduced an updated version of Chat-Support integration.
-Integration v2 supports all the operations and features that are in v1, but makes it easier for agents to take notes in the Zendesk Support ticket while serving a chat and prevents unnecessary duplicate tickets.
+On February 29 2016, we introduced an updated version of Chat-Support integration.
+Integration v2 supports all the operations and features in v1, but makes it easier for agents to take notes in the Zendesk Support ticket while serving a chat and prevents unnecessary duplicate tickets.

 The differences between the two versions are summarized in the following table: